jpmorganchase/modular/docs/commands/test.md

 which files have changed when using the `changed` option.
 If this option is used without `changed`, the command will fail.

-`--regex <regexes...>`: Run all the tests for all the test files matching the specified regular expressions.
-Can be repeated to select more than one workspace.
+`--regex <regexes...>`: Select all the test files matching the specified regular expressions.
 Can be combined with all the other selective options.

 `--verbose`: Activate debug logging.
 Useful to see which packages have been selected and which regular expression and arguments have been passed to the